Helping Educators Keep a Peanut Free Classroom

 Challenge: Eat Peanut Free for One Week

-My husband’s school district made a bold move, requiring all teachers to maintain a peanut-free classroom.
+My husband’s school district made a bold move.
+They required all teachers to maintain a peanut-free classroom.
 (The district allows peanuts in the middle school and high school cafeteria.)
-It’s posed an interesting challenge for as I daily pack my husband’s lunch.
+It posed an interesting challenge as I daily packed my husband’s lunch.
 I’ve made a concerted effort to never pack foods containing nuts in his lunch.

 I pack things like the Buddha Bowl pictured above, which uses a satay sauce made with SunButter.
 I would encourage educators everywhere to eat peanut-free at school, even if just for a week.
 It truly creates an awareness of what your students might be experiencing.
 I use sunflower seeds instead of nuts in his trail mix, make SunButter and jelly sandwiches, and even make Asian food dishes using SunButter in a satay sauce.